-See October 3, 2023 Letter of Assistant District Attorney Daniel E. Roland, Appeals Officer, pp. 1-2 (emphasis in original).
+November 21, 2023, Letter of Assistant District Attorney Daniel E. Roland, Appeals Officer, at 1-2 (emphasis in original).

-On October 19, 2024 Requester filed a response with this Appeals Officer.
-The Respondent did not submit a response.
-Consequently, this decision is based on the initial request and response, the appeal documents, and the additional response of the Requester.
+The Respondent did not file a response with this Appeals Officer.
+The Requester did not submit a response.
+Consequently, this decision is based on the initial request and response, and the appeal documents.